Products must be safe. Unfortunately, in some cases they are not.

-Anyone who buys domestic and sports equipment, toys, textiles, furniture, electrical appliances and items, protective equipment or machines, relies on the fact that they are not a threat to health and life.
+Anyone who buys domestic and sports equipment, toys, textiles, furniture, electrical equipment, personal protective equipment or machines, relies on the fact that they are not a threat to health and life.
 However, cases of burning household appliances or accumulators, contaminated tattoo paints or allergenic textiles arise on a regular basis.

 National market surveillance is there to ensure that dangerous products are not detected by accident but systematically.
 This institution exists in all Member States of the European Union.
-In Germany, among other things, it supervises compliance with the Product Safety Act (ProdSG) and related ordinances.
-The ProdSG takes into account the Product Safety Directive (European Directive 2001/95/EC of the European Parliament and of the Council of 3 December 2001 on General Product Safety (GPSD)) and implements it into German law.
+In Germany, among other things, it supervises compliance with the Product Safety Act (Produktsicherheitsgesetz, ProdSG) and related ordinances.
+The ProdSG takes into account the Product Safety Directive (European Directive 2001/95/EC of the European Parliament and of the Council of 3 December 2001 on General Product Safety (GPSD)) and transposes it into German law.

 The goal of market surveillance is, on the one hand, the protection of citizens from unsafe products.
-On the other hand, it strengthens fair competition within the domestic market and thus contributes to improving the competitiveness of all economic stakeholders.
-In order to achieve these objectives, it sanctions market actors who economise on the security of their products.
+On the other hand, it strengthens fair competition within the European single market and thus contributes to improving the competitiveness of all economic operators.
+In order to achieve these objectives, it sanctions economic operators who economise on the safety of their products.
 If necessary, it even keeps them away from the market.
-However, this task, which is important for market events, poses major challenges for market surveillance in the age of global commodity flows and online trading.
+However, this task, which is important for market activities, poses major challenges for market surveillance in the age of global commodity flows and online trading.

-The range of tasks of market surveillance is clearly defined in the Product Safety Act (ProdSG):
+The range of tasks of market surveillance is clearly defined in Germany, primarily by the Market Surveillance Act (Marktüberwachungsgesetz, MüG):

 The tasks of market surveillance extend across national boundaries.
 The market surveillance authorities of the EU Member States are involved in a joint effort to achieve a complete Europe-wide surveillance of the products already in circulation.
 The same applies to efficient surveillance of products having been launched on the market recently.

-A binding legal framework for joint market surveillance is provided by "EC Regulation No 765/2008 on the requirements for accreditation and market surveillance relating to the marketing of products".
-Among other things, it regulates the support of the market surveillance authorities through networks which enable a rapid and smooth exchange of information on dangerous products across Europe.
+A binding legal framework for joint market surveillance is provided by Regulation (EU) 2019/1020 of the European Parliament and of the Council of 20 June 2019 on market surveillance and compliance of products and amending Directive 2004/42/EC and Regulations (EC) No 765/2008 and (EU) No 305/2011.
+Among other things, it regulates the support of the market surveillance authorities through networks which enable a rapid and smooth exchange of information on dangerous and non-compliant products across Europe.